wp-plugins/woocommerce-autocomplete-order/readme.txt

 	    * All Products: each and every order is turned to "Completed" irrespective for the payment method and whether or not the payment happened.
     * Added a settings page (in WooCommerce dashboard) to select the mode we want to activate (under WooCommerce > Settings > Woo Extra Options).

-= v0.1.2 =
+= 0.1.2 =
     * Updated compatibility.
     * Added localization support.
     * Added Italian localization.
     * Added Spanish localization.

-= v0.1.1 =
+= 0.1.1 =
     * Added links to support and the official page.

-= v0.1 =
+= 0.1 =
     * First release.

 == Upgrade notice ==

-The plugin has been completely rewritten to meet requirements for WP4 and WooCommerce 2.0.
-A new tab has been added to WooCommerce settings in the Dashboard to select in which mode you want the plugin to work:
-    * autocomplete only orders for virtual product
-	* autocomplete every order once paid
-	* autocomplete every order even if not paid
-Enjoy!
+The latest version of the plugin introduced some PHP Notice and Warning messages.
+All of them are solved now.
+The plugin is now compatible with WooCommerce Product Bundles: please read the description to understand how to configure your bundle.